 Preheat oven to 350 degrees.
 Whip butter and peanut butter together until smooth.
 Stir in sugar and brown sugar until light and fluffy.
 Mix in egg and vanilla.
 Slowly incorporate all dry ingredients and stir until just combined.
 Press 2/3 of the mixture into the bottom of a greased 8×8 square pan.
 Top with cooled pomegranate jelly.
 Break up remaining 1/3 of peanut butter dough into small pieces and sprinkle evenly to top the bars.
 Bake for 35 minutes or until top has browned lightly.
 Remove and cool completely before serving.

-The Fruit Company® got its start in 1942 when Roy Webster began selling apples and pears from his orchards located in Hood River, Oregon.
+In 1942, Roy Webster began selling apples and pears from his orchards located in Hood River, Oregon.
 The area was perfect for growing fruit thanks to the volcanically enriched soil and glacial water from the nearby Mt.
 Hood.
 The fruit was exceptional.
-The company was passed down from father to son and today is owned and operated by Roy's Grandson Scott Webster.
+This orchard and fruit growing wisdom was passed down from father to son.
+In 1999, The Fruit Company was founded by Roy's grandsons, Scott & Addison Webster.
+Today, Scott runs the business as President and CEO.
+The Fruit Company packs and ships beautiful fruit gifts around the nation.